roytang/blog/content/post/2024/01/weeknotes-01-14/index.md

 ### Looking Forward To

-Hm... nothing specific this week it seems.
+Hm... nothing specific this coming week it seems.
 There are more follow-up errands to be done though!